Jaguar (Panthera onca)

 Jaguars are rare in open areas.
 They feel great in semi-darkness of tropical forests.
 The characteristic pattern on the jaguar’s fur provides it with perfect camouflage among patches of light and shadows, which makes hunting easier.

 Jaguars usually have reddish and yellowish fur.
 Stomach, inner legs, front of the neck and chin are usually white.

 The back and sides are partially covered with black round or linear markings, and partially with larger yellowish-red spots and rings with black edges (rosettes).

-In all subspecies of the jaguar, despite a variety of coloration, you can always see a black spot in the corner of the mouth and a dark marking with white or yellow center on the back of the ear.
+In all subspecies of the jaguar (since 2017, the jaguar is considered to be a monotypic taxon, so currently we do not distinguish subspecies), despite a variety of coloration, you can always see a black spot in the corner of the mouth and a dark marking with white or yellow center on the back of the ear.